 Variable-Speed Furnaces: What They Are and How They Work

-The majority of variable-speed furnaces are condensing furnaces, although a handful of are available in non-condensing models with lower AFUE ratings.
-In order for a furnace to be classified as a condensing furnace, it must be 90 AFUE or higher.
+Many variable-speed furnaces are condensing furnaces, although a handful are available in non-condensing models with lower AFUE ratings.
+If a manufacturer wants a furnace to be classified as a condensing furnace, it must offer an AFUE rating of 90% or higher.

-Do Variable-Speed Furnaces Run All the Time?
+Do Variable-Speed Furnaces Run Constantly?

 Guide to Two-Stage Furnaces